Biography and history of Alexander Weissberg-Cybulski (1901-1964)

 Zoom

 The CUNY REEES Workshop is pleased to host Kenneth Yin, LaGuardia Community College, CUNY, to present his research.
-Dungan Folktales and Legends is a unique anthology that acquaints English-speaking readers with the rich and captivating folk stories of the Dungans, Chinese-speaking Muslims who fled northwest China for Russian Central Asia after the failure of the […]
+Dungan Folktales and Legends is a unique anthology that acquaints English-speaking readers […]

 Free